-Chemotherapy is sometimes given before surgery to try to shrink the tumor (called “neoadjuvant” treatment), making the surgery an easier process and increasing its chances of success.
+The purpose of “neoadjuvant” (prior to surgery) chemotherapy is to shrink the tumor, making the surgery an easier process and increasing its chances of success.
 Neoadjuvant chemotherapy is sometimes given in combination with radiation.

-After surgery, cancer cells that are not detectable by tests may still exist, so doctors often suggest “adjuvant” treatment (chemotherapy given after surgery).
+After surgery, cancer cells that are not detectable by tests may still exist, so doctors often suggest “adjuvant” (after surgery) chemotherapy.
 The goal is to destroy any remaining tumor cells, decrease the chances of the cancer coming back and reduce the risk of tumor cells spreading to other parts of the body.

-The chemotherapies most often given in adjuvant treatment are:
+The neoadjuvant and adjuvant chemotherapies most often given in the treatment of colorectal cancer are:

-In 2015, the FDA approved Lonsurf (a pill that combines two drugs, trifluridine and tipiracil) for people with advanced colorectal cancer which is no longer responding to other therapies.
+In 2015, the FDA approved Lonsurf, a pill that combines the chemotherapy trifluridine and tipiracil (an enzyme inhibitor that helps trifluridine work more effectively) for people with advanced colorectal cancer which is no longer responding to other therapies.

 Targeted therapies focus on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.
 Targeted therapies are meant to spare healthy tissues and provide treatment against cancer cells that is more focused than chemotherapy.

-- VEGF inhibitors.
+VEGF inhibitors.
 These treatments “starve” the tumor by blocking the action of VEGF (vascular endothelial growth factor), a protein released by tumors that contributes to blood vessel growth (angiogenesis).
-VEGF inhibitors bevacizumab (Avastin), ramucirumab (Cyramza) and ziv-aflibercept (Zaltrap) are given intravenously, typically along with chemotherapy such as oxaliplatin, irinotecan, 5-FU and capecitabine.
+VEGF inhibitors bevacizumab (Avastin), ramucirumab (Cyramza) and zivaflibercept (Zaltrap) are given intravenously, typically along with chemotherapy such as oxaliplatin, irinotecan, 5-FU or capecitabine.
 VEGF inhibitors can help make chemotherapy drugs more effective.

-- TRK inhibitor.
-In November 2018, the FDA approved the TRK inhibitor larotrectinib (Vitrakvi) for the treatment of people with solid tumors (including colorectal cancer tumors) that have an NTRK gene fusion and have progressed following treatment or have no other satisfactory treatment alternative.
-Larotrectinib is “agnostic” in that it targets a genetic driver of cancer rather than a specific type of tumor.
+TRK inhibitor.
+There are two TRK inhibitors approved by the FDA for the treatment of solid tumors (including colorectal cancer tumors) that have an NTRK gene fusion and have advanced following treatment or for which there is no other satisfactory treatment alternative.
+Larotrectinib (Vitrakvi) was approved in November 2018 and entrectinib (Rozlytrek) as approved in August 2019.
+Both of these drugs are “agnostic” in that they target a genetic driver of cancer rather than a specific type of tumor.